 Put it together it in the morning (a crock pot works best) and as the aroma fills the house, you're preparing a deliciously simple homestyle dinner.
-It freezes well it for dinner another night.
+It makes a lot and freezes well.
+Nice to have in store to pop out and thaw for dinner another night.

-Sometimes I've even served it on Shabbos morning, It makes great a "cholent"!
+Funny but true: I've even served this meaty stew on a winter Shabbos morning, It makes great a "cholent"!

 1 medium onion, chopped